TriplyDB/Documentation/blog/2023-03-password-validation-2fa/index.md

 If a user is locked out of their account:

 - During the login process they can use their password and one of their security codes to recover their account.
-- If none of these steps work, they can contact Triply support. wanted access to their account.
+- If none of these steps work, they can contact [Triply support](info@triply.cc) to get access to their account.

 The idea behind 2FA is that even if a hacker manages to obtain a user's password, they still cannot access the account without the second factor.
 This provides an additional layer of security and helps to prevent unauthorized access to sensitive information.